 Practicing Reiki?
 Hold the Chakras

 And what does speaking about chakras communicate to others about Reiki practice?
+Does it help people understand Reiki practice?
+Does it clarify anything, or does speaking about chakras and Reiki practice muddy the picture?

-Maybe you don’t care, and there’s no reason to keep reading.
-But if you do care about clarity, and if you would like to see Reiki practice recognized and valued mainstream, let’s take a minute to think it through.
+But if you care about clarity, if you’d like to see Reiki practice recognized and valued by the mainstream public, let’s take a minute to think it through.

-If chakras exist, they exist in another dimension; they are not part of the physical universe.
-Now I’m not saying they don’t exist, just reminding you that there’s no proof of their existence.
+If chakras exist, they exist in another dimension; they don’t have any physical form.
+I’m not saying chakras don’t exist, just noting there’s no physical proof of their existence.
+There’s no conventional science yardstick to measure your chakra or how Reiki practice impacts it.

-And so is Reiki practice–simple, and pragmatic.
+And so is Reiki practice — simple, and practical.

 Related reading: